Super123qew/Final-project-passion-30/README.md

 ## Description:

-ROBLOX is an online platform where creator(s) can create their own game that is publicly playable by coding in Lua Script and using custom or premade models.
+ROBLOX is an online platform where developer(s) can create their own game that is publicly playable by coding in Luau Script and using custom or premade models with backing code scripts and modules.
 Our idea is to create a game with a central theme of a tower defence simulator.

 ![images](https://devforum-uploads.s3.dualstack.us-east-2.amazonaws.com/uploads/original/4X/d/a/a/daa29e5cbfbb2782593d864b610e7294cd653262.png)

 ## Theme: [Reference to what genre our game is](https://en.wikipedia.org/wiki/Tower_defense)

-Our game has classes of enemies who get stronger as the game progresses and who travel along a set path until they reach the end and deduct health for getting past the defenses.
+Our game has classes of enemies who get stronger as the game progresses and who travel along a set path until they reach the end and deduct health for getting past the defences.
 Players place mini troops placed anywhere except on the path who attack the enemies until they are dead.
 These mini troops have unique ways to attack i.e. a grenade troop does area damage whereas a sniper will do maximum damage against one enemy.
-The concept is further explained in our figma design
+The concept is further explained in our Figma design

 [Figma sketch](https://www.figma.com/design/6sJndmNCLdootVa2ORXTOx/Figma-basics?node-id=1669-162202&t=ZU76rB9vEwzVN5bx-1)
 [Tutorial we used](https://www.youtube.com/playlist?list=PLtMUa6NlF10fEF1WOeDtuGcIn0RdUNL7c)

 ## Milestones:

- ### Done by end of week 2 goals
+ ### Done by the end of week 2 goals
 - [x] Basic functionality of the game
 - [x] Graphic design modelled (Free models)
 - [x] Basic troop(s) completed